-An alternative minimum tax also exists under the QTA.
-The Québec government has proposed changes to the Québec alternative minimum tax for 2024 and subsequent years that are similar to the changes proposed by the federal government.
-The proposed changes announced by the Québec government are significant and prospective investors are strongly urged to consult with their own tax advisors to determine the impact, if any, of the Québec minimum tax.In Information Bulletin 2023-7, released December 19, 2023, the Minister of Finance (Québec) clarified certain parameters previously announced in Information Bulletin 2023-4, released on June 27, 2023, and confirmed that as part of the harmonization with the federal budget, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased from 15% to 19%, and (iii) the Minister of Finance (Québec) stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100%.
-Prospective purchasers of Offered Units that are Quebec Class Limited Partners are urged to consult their tax advisors to determine the impact of the alternative minimum tax.
+An alternative minimum tax under the QTA may apply under which a basic exemption of \$40,000 is available and the net capital gains inclusion rate is 80% and the Québec alternative minimum tax rate is 15%.
+In Information Bulletin 2024-08 released on October 25, 2024, in Information Bulletin 2024-06 released on May 31, 2024 and in Information Bulletin 2023-7, released December 19, 2023, the Minister of Finance (Québec) clarified certain parameters previously announced in Information Bulletin 2023-4, released on June 27, 2023, and confirmed that as part of the harmonization with the federal budget, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased from 15% to 19%, and (iii) the Minister of Finance (Québec) stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100% and (iv) where deductions and tax credits under the Tax Act have an equivalent measure under the QTA, whose tax treatment is either similar or different in the Québec tax system, it is proposed that the QTA will be amended so that these deductions and tax credits can be applied, in the computation of the Québec alternative minimum tax.
+Prospective purchasers of Offered Units that are Québec Class Limited Partners are urged to consult their tax advisors to determine the impact of the alternative minimum tax.